updated October 29, 2022

 - post-traumatic stress disorder

-Some people have true chronic insomnia, meaning persistent sleep difficulty alone.
+Some people have true chronic insomnia, meaning persistent sleep difficulty not due to some other cause.
 There are various criteria to diagnose chronic insomnia but in general include

 - difficulty falling or staying asleep